nuublx/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1-confused_smiley => a script that displays a confused smiley 2-hellofile a script that displays the content of /etc/passwd 3-twofiles displays the content of /etc/passwd and also content of /etc/hosts
+1-confused_smiley => a script that displays a confused smiley 2-hellofile a script that displays the content of /etc/passwd 3-twofiles displays the content of /etc/passwd and also content of /etc/hosts 4-lastlines display the last 10 lines of /etc/passwd